 Many debt settlement companies have been advertising that they can reduce the debt you owe - big time!
 But do they actually deliver?
 16x9 investigates the industry and speaks to two men who say they never received what was advertised.
 16x9 also turns to Scott Hannah, CEO of the Credit Counselling Society, to shed some light on some of these industry claims and practices and debunk some of their wildest claims.
-You can click here to watch 16x9's investigation into the debt settlement industry.

 Q: I contacted a debt settlement company and they claim they can help me settle my debts for a lot less than I owe.
 My bills are up to date but if I can get out of debt for less than half of what I owe and my creditors will accept this plan, what’s to lose?